aws-samples/serverless-patterns/account-tagging-at-scale/README.md

     cd account-tagging-at-scale/terraform/AFTCrossAccountRole

     ```
-3. From the command line, use Terraform CLI to deploy the IAM role:
+4. From the command line, use Terraform CLI to deploy the IAM role:
     ```
     terraform init
     terraform plan
     terraform deploy
     ```

+    **Note:** Make sure Control Tower/ AWS Organization Account credentials are exported in your terminal.

-4. Once the IAM role is setup in Control Tower/ AWS Organization Account, setup core tagging solution **in a Seperate Account (like a management account).**
+4. Once the IAM role is setup in Control Tower/ AWS Organization Account in above step, we will now setup core tagging solution **in a Seperate Account (like a management account).**

+    **Note:** Make sure Control Tower/ AWS Organization Account credentials are exported in your terminal.

     Change directory to the pattern directory: